Dadaism7/Dadaism7.github.io/_pages/snetasset.md

 </header>
 <div style="text-align: center;">
   <p>For faster loading times, we have compressed our videos.</p>
-  <p>For optimal viewing experience, we recommend accessing this website on a computer.</p>
+  <p>For optimal viewing experience, we recommend accessing this website on a computer using Chrome.</p>
 </div>
 <div id="tag-filter">
     <button class="filter-button" data-tag="all">All</button>